eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 ensure **interoperability, security, and privacy**, aligning with the high-level requirements specified in **Annex 2**.
-The ARF serves as a reference for the **harmonised implementation of the [European Digital Identity Regulation]**, **harmonised implementation of the [European Digital Identity Regulation]**, *guiding the development of **technical specifications, standards, and operational procedures**.
+The ARF serves as a reference for the **harmonised implementation of the [European Digital Identity Regulation]**, guiding the development of **technical specifications, standards, and operational procedures**.

 This document **only applies to EUDI Wallet ecosystems compliant with the